wanchain/wanchain-cross-sdk/README.md

 Step 3: Connect a wallet.

-wanchain-cross-sdk supports polkadot{.js}, MetaMask, WanMask and other web3-compatible wallets, you should select them to connect according to the chain you plan to send transactions.
+SDK for browser supports polkadot{.js}, MetaMask, WanMask and other web3-compatible wallets, you should select them to connect according to the chain you plan to send transactions.
 ```javascript
 // connect to the wallet in your own way and get the provider, such as:
 let metaMaskWallet = window.ethereum;